unKNOWN-G/Projects/Text_Summarizer/README.txt

 Date : 15-02-2021																Author : unKNOWN-G

-In this project I aim to make a NLP based Extract summarizer which basically extracts all imp phrases from the text
+In this project I aim to make a NLP based Extract summarizer which basically extracts all important phrases from the text

 Language Used : Python